 Small Dog Steps:

 Some of you may be interested in trying to outperform even the traditional Dogs of the Dow.
 Well, we have a way that historically has done just that.
 On the last day of any given year, select the ten highest yielding stocks as you normally would.
 Of these ten Dogs simply select the five Dogs with the lowest stock price and you will have what we call the Small Dogs of the Dow (Sometimes referred to as the Puppies of the Dow or the Flying Five).
 Then get in touch with your broker and invest an equal dollar amount in each of these 5 high yielding, low priced stocks.
 Then hold these five "Small Dogs of the Dow" for one year.
 Investing in the Puppies of the Dow would have resulted in a 20.9% average annual return since 1973!
 (As reported in U.S. News & World Report, July 8, 1996)

 Now that you know exactly how to invest in the Dogs of the Dow you should try to find a low cost method for upkeep.
 Basically one should consider a discount broker.
 Why pay for a full service broker if you already know which stocks you are going to buy?
-To get you started we suggest you take a look at Scottrade.
-At $7 to buy and $7 to sell each stock they are really hard to beat.
-A popular "discount" broker like Schwab will be several times more expensive.
-By the way, the Dogs of the Dow has no relation to Scottrade or any other broker for that matter and the Dogs will be quick to stray if a better deal can be found.
-[For more information on the leading deep discount brokers, try our
+To get you started we suggest you take a look at Scottrade or Fidelity Investments.
+At $7-$8 to buy and $7-$8 to sell each stock they are really hard to beat.
+By the way, the Dogs of the Dow has no relation to Scottrade, Fidelity or any other broker for that matter and the Dogs will be quick to stray if a better deal can be found.
+[For more information on the leading deep discount brokers, try our Top Dog Brokers

 We here at the Dogs of the Dow take no responsibility for the performance of this high dividend yield investment technique.
 We are simply presenting this technique since it has historically outperformed the stock market as measured by the Dow Jones Industrial Average.